-- ☐ Wait until officials assure you that the flood danger has passed before reentering any area. - ☐ Call your flood insurance agent.
-An adjuster will be sent to inspect the damage. - ☐ Before entering a building, make sure it is not in danger of collapsing.
-Allow it to air out to remove foul odors or gas. - □ Use flashlights-not lanterns or torches- when entering a building because of the possible presence of gas.
-Also, watch for live electrical wires.
-Make certain the main power switch is turned off, and do not turn on any lights or appliances until an electrician has checked the system. - ☐ Clean up as soon as possible.
+- Wait until officials assure you that the flood danger has passed before reentering any area. - Call your flood insurance agent.
+An adjuster will be sent to inspect the damage. - Before entering a building, make sure it is not in danger of collapsing.
+Allow it to air out to remove foul odors or gas.
+Your community may require a permit or certificate fo occupancy. - Use flashlights-not lanterns or torches-when entering a building, because of the possible presence of gas.
+Also watch for live electrical wires.
+Make certain the main power switch is turned off, and do not turn on any lights or appliances until an electrician has checked the system. - Clean up as soon as possible.
 Open windows and doors to dry out the building.
 Shovel out mud while it is still moist.
 Throw away perishable foods.
 Scrub and disinfect walls, floors, and household items.
-Thoroughly clean, dry, and air out clothing, rugs, and bedding. - $\hfill\square$ Test and purify drinking water before using. - □ Photograph damaged areas or items and keep records of repair activities.
+Thoroughly clean, dry, and air out clothing, rugs, and bedding. - Test and purify drinking water before using. - Photograph damaged areas or items and keep records of repair activities.

-For more information or to order copies of this brochure, please contact the Flood Mitigation Planning Division office of the Texas Water Development Board at (512) 463-6478
+For more information or to order copies of this brochure,

+please call the Flood Mitigation Planning Division office of the Texas Water Development Board at (512) 463-6478.